modo-co/modotabmount/README.md

 Installation must be performed by qualified persons only.
 If unsure, consult a licensed electrician.

+## 🏷 Commercial Product Note

+This repository documents the **Modo Tab Mount project** and provides reference designs, firmware, and documentation intended for **makers and developers**.

+A **commercially assembled Modo Tab Mount device**  offered separately by **MB Modoco**.
+Commercial units are:

+- Assembled and tested by the manufacturer
+- Supplied with preinstalled firmware
+- Intended for end-user installation
+- Placed on the market under applicable EU conformity requirements

+The open-source materials in this repository are provided **for reference and non-commercial use** as defined by the applicable licenses.

+End users who purchase a commercial Modo Tab Mount device should refer to the **official product documentation and instructions** supplied with the device.

 ## License

 ### Hardware (3D Models, Schematics, PCB Layouts)